megha-uv/Personnal-Assistant/README.md

     <p>This interface displays reminder notifications for activities specified in the user's routine.</p>
 </div>

-To view more images, please check the `images` folder.
+To view more output images, please check the `images` folder.

 ## Conclusion